 Live Green Challenge

-Centennial's Live Green Challenge is an exciting initiative to continue our efforts in making the world a little greener, every day.
+Centennial's Live Green Challenge is an initiative to encourage everyone to continue to make the world a little greener every day.

 50 Habits of a Green Centennial

 - Show respect for the environment - pick up trash

 - Turn off the water when you brush your teeth.

 - Many electronics consume energy even when switched off.
 Unplug things like coffee makers, audio systems and gaming consoles when not in use.